VitorHugoAguiar/ProBot/ProBot_Server/probot_crossbar/Readme.md

 For the communication between the Probot's and the webpage, we use [Crossbar.io](http://crossbar.io/).

-Step 1: Install Crossbar.io on the server
+1 Step: Intall Crossbar.io on the server

 	sudo pip install crossbar

-Step 2 - You need to go to the .crossbar directory and change the server ip on the config.json file.
+2 Step - You need to go to the .crossbar directory and change the put the server ip on the config.json file.

-Step 3 - Just type:
+3 Step - Just type

 	crossbar init
 	crossbar start